BitcoinDesign/Guide/guide/daily-spending-wallet/requesting/receiving.md

 This wallet uses a [lightning wallet server (LWS)]({{ 'guide/how-it-works/lightning-services/#what-are-lightning-wallet-servers' | relative_url }}) to intercept and hold payments for offline users until they come online.
 The LWS sends a push notification to the user to open their wallet so the payment can be received.

-To avoid payment failures, when generating a request it's indicated to the user that they should keep their wallet open until the payment is received.
+To avoid payment failures, when generating a request, it's indicated to the user that they should keep their wallet open until the payment is received.
 More on this [here]({{ '/guide/daily-spending-wallet/requesting/#creating-the-request' | relative_url }}).

 </div>

 {% include tip/open.html color="blue" icon="info" label="Offline payments" %}

-Offline, also known as async payments, are still not standards in the lightning ecosystem.
+Offline payments, also known as async payments, are still not standards in the lightning ecosystem.
 Keep this in mind when developing your product.
 More on this on a [lightning services page]({{ '/guide/how-it-works/lightning-services/#receive-payments-offline' | relative_url }}).

 {% include tip/close.html %}

 ## Receiving lightning payments

 Once the user is online, a payment channel with [inbound liquidity]({{ '/guide/how-it-works/liquidity/'| relative_url }}) is required to receive a payment.
-If the user already has a payment channel with enough inbound liquidity, the payment will be [received]/guide/daily-spending-wallet/requesting/receiving/#received-payment.
+If the user already has a payment channel with enough inbound liquidity, the payment will be [received]({{ '/guide/daily-spending-wallet/requesting/receiving/#received-payment'| relative_url }}).

 If the user does not have a channel open, or one with enough inbound liquidity, a new channel needs to be opened.
 Any additional fees required to open a channel need to be communicated to users when [creating a payment request]({{ '/guide/daily-spending-wallet/requesting/#fees'| relative_url }}), and before they share it.